jfreeze/elixir-book/README.md

 This 'project' pulls the Elixir book down from github and formats it for softcover.
 It also includes the Ex\_unit and the Mix documentation at the end.

-The best way to use this project is to _not_ use it, but just download the ebooks.
+The best way to use this project is to __not__ use it, but just __download the ebooks__.
 Links are provided below for the published books in the ebooks/ directory.

 * [elixir-book.pdf](https://github.com/jfreeze/elixir-book/raw/master/ebooks/elixir-book.pdf)
 * [elixir-book.epub](https://github.com/jfreeze/elixir-book/raw/master/ebooks/elixir-book.epub)